A blockchain is basically a record-keeping system that can store digital information securely, and keep it organized in a chronological order.

 Every time a transaction happens in a system using a blockchain, it is logged.
-It is also linked to the transaction that happened before it, creating a long "chain" of connected information.
+It is also linked to the transaction that happened before it, creating a long chain of connected information.

-This means that every single transaction can be accounted for, and new transactions can by verified by checking their information against the entire history of the system.
+This means that every single transaction can be accounted for, and new transactions can be verified by checking their information against the entire history of the system.
 The inter-connectedness of this model of record keeping makes it highly secure and enables transparency.

 Although, the user of the wallet is the person who has full access to it, mainly the private key.
 So, whoever knows the private key, is the owner of the wallet.
 It is strongly advised to keep the key secure and only the owner of the wallet should know it.

-Decentrelazation and inner workings
+Decentralization and inner workings

 By storing data across its peer-to-peer network, the blockchain eliminates a number of risks that come with data being held centrally.

 Peer-to-peer blockchain networks lack centralized points of vulnerability that computer crackers can exploit; likewise, it has no central point of failure.
 Blockchain security methods include the use of public-key cryptography.

 A public key (a long, random-looking string of numbers) is an address on the blockchain.
 Value tokens sent across the network are recorded as belonging to that address.